PagerDuty/incident-response-docs/docs/training/overview.md

 * [Incident Commander Training](/training/incident_commander.md) - The "IC" is the person who drives a major incident to resolution.
 They're the person who will be directing everyone else.
 * [Deputy Training](/training/deputy.md) - The Deputy is someone who supports the Incident Commander and can take over for them if necessary.
 * [Scribe Training](/training/scribe.md) - This is intended for individuals who will be acting as a scribe during an incident.
-* [SME / Resolver Training](/training/subject_matter_expert.md) - This is relevant to everyone at PagerDuty who are on-call for any team.
+* [SME / Resolver Training](/training/subject_matter_expert.md) - This is relevant to everyone at GetYourGuide who are on-call for any team.
 * [Customer Liaison Training](/training/customer_liaison.md) - This is for individuals who will be publicly representing us and interacting with customers.
 * [Internal Liaison Training](/training/internal_liaison.md) - This is relevant for anyone who might be called upon to work with teams internal during an incident.

 ## Training Courses
 We've also published slides and videos of some of our training courses.
-Originally used internally at PagerDuty to train our staff, we've since adapted them for a wider audience so you can make use of them in your own organizations.
+Originally used internally at GetYourGuide to train our staff, we've since adapted them for a wider audience so you can make use of them in your own organizations.

 * [Incident Response Training Course](/training/courses/incident_response.md) - Introductory course on incident response and the role of the Incident Commander.